 8. WHAT IS THE BEST PEN FOR DOODLE ART?

 Definitely Uni-pin fine liners and Micron pens.
 The ones that are waterproof, pigment ink fine line pens.
 They’re excellent for this purpose because they won’t smudge while you work and have such thin tips that you can create even the tiny details.

 9. WHAT’S THE BEST WHITE HIGHLIGHTER PEN FOR PAINTING FACES?

-I paint women faces a lot and when I need to add highlights to the hair, skin or eyes, I use white Posca paint pens.
+I paint women’s faces a lot and when I need to add highlights to the hair, skin, or eyes, I use white Posca paint pens.
 I’ve never seen any other pen that works this well on all surfaces and really does a perfect job, especially with eyes.

 6. HOW DO YOU STORE PENS, MARKERS, AND PENCILS?

 The only thing important here is whether you store them vertically or horizontally.
 You can check this on the pen itself.
 Some pens don’t work well if you store them vertically when they must be stored horizontally.
 (I think it’s an ink thing.)

-If you have many pens and markers, put them in mugs, or jars, or any pencil holder.
+If you have many pens and markers, put them in mugs, jars, or any pencil holder.
 I love using jars or mugs that I got as gifts or made myself.
 But you can store them in small baskets or plastic containers.

 If you have different pens and markers, sort them all by color.